The Season for Giving

 "Spirit of Giving"

-West Shore Bank teams with Shop-N-Save of Ludington and Benzonia for the "Spirit of Giving" event.
+West Shore Bank teams with Shop-N-Save of Ludington and Benzonia, Hansen Foods in Hart and Family Fare in Manistee for the "Spirit of Giving" event.
 Special pricing is available for the purchase of a complete dinner to be distributed to local food pantries in time for Christmas.
-Donations are being accepted at any of West Shore Bank's banking offices from November 5-30, 2018.
-With the money raised, West Shore Bank distributes certificates to food pantries in Mason, Manistee and Oceana counties, which can be redeemed for a complete dinner.
-Every donation ($10-Oceana County, $11.50-Benzie County, $13.25-Mason County, $15-Manistee County) buys a complete holiday dinner for one family in Mason County.
-West Shore Bank will match the first $1,000 raised.
-In 2018, 697 meals will be distributed to local food banks, after donations totaling $8,614 were collected.
+Donations are being accepted at any of West Shore Bank's banking offices now through November 29.
+With the money raised, West Shore Bank distributes certificates to food pantries in Mason, Oceana, Manistee, and Benzie counties, which can be redeemed for a complete dinner.
+Every $12.50 buys a complete holiday dinner for one family in surrounding counties.
+West Shore Bank will match the first $2,500 raised.
+In 2019, 786 meals were distributed to local food banks, after donations totaling $9,869 were collected.

 Once again The Salvation Army is teaming up with the Marine Corps Toys for Tots and St. Simon's Catholic Church to provide a holiday meal, toys for children, and additional food for people in Mason County.
 Applications will be taken at the Salvation Army Corps-Community Center at 116 E. Melendy St. in Ludington.
 Identification is needed at time of application.